SpeedyWeather/RainMaker.jl/README.md

 ## Submit to the RainMaker challenge

-Create a pull request with a julia script `file_name.jl` to be placed in the folder `/submissions`.
-After executing this script there needs to be in the global scope of that script the following variables defined
+Create a pull request with a julia script `some_file_name.jl` to be placed in the folder `/submissions`.
+After execution, there needs to be in the global scope of that script the following variables defined

 - a `rain_gauge::RainGauge` having measured precipitation of a SpeedyWeather.jl simulation